kalachck/ProSharps/README.md

 # ProSharps
-This repo related to ProSharps tasks, sources and etc.
+This repository contains resources related to ProSharps.